What if you could train your team, and gently transition to a fully decentralized Holochain architecture?

 Holochain is a completely novel (Agent-centric, not Data-centric) re-imagination of reliable distributed and decentralized system architecture, and addresses these problems.

 It is available to begin prototype development, and deploy fully operational test systems at Internet scale.
-In the coming months (late 2022), Beta public deployments will be possible.
+In the coming months, Beta deployments will be possible.

 Begin your team's empowerment with customized on-site training in Holochain / Holo, and the Rust, Nix, etc. technology stack used to build decentralized solutions.
-(PDF)
+PDF/Text

 Why Agent-centric vs. Data-centric Structures?